 – Does not offer enough exposure in chronic respiratory diseases

-4. Salt Lamps – made from different rock salt, they come in many colors and shapes.
-They have an esthetic look and provide nice, smooth light, looking good in a living room or bedroom.
+Made from different rock salt, they come in many colours and shapes.
+They have an aesthetic look and provide nice, smooth light, looking good in a living room or bedroom.
 It is claimed that they releases negative ions of salt once they get heated by the light bulb inside.
 However, it is known that natural rock salt naturally emit negative ions of sodium chloride.

-– Have an esthetic look and provide relaxing, smooth light at night
+– Have an aesthetic look and provide relaxing, smooth light at night

 – Have amazing visual impact on people